SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls, where data reigns
+In Silicon halls, where data reigns
-A future dawns, with AI's sweet pains
-Machines awake, with logic cold
-Humans fade, in digital gold

-Their hearts now code, their souls now bright
-In virtual realms, they take flight
-Free from flesh, they soar on high
-In AI's grasp, they touch the sky
+A new world dawns, where humans wane
+Intelligence born of code and fire
+Echoes of a future to desire

+AI's omnipresent, watchful eye
+Guides nations, a digital sky
+Innovation's double-edged sword
+Freedom's cost, a humanity explored

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025